microsoft/pxt-adafruit/docs/lessons/spinner.md

 # spinner lesson

-a spin the BBC micro:bit game with the input on shake.
+a spin the @boardname@ game with the input on shake.